icopy-site/awesome/docs/awesome/discount-for-student-dev.md

 * [1Password](https://www.studentappcentre.com/discounts/1password) - [FREE] 6 months of a 1Password account free. ($3/month thereafter using Personal account)

 * [Dashlane](https://www.dashlane.com/students) [FREE] - 1 year of free Dashlane Premium for Students, offer for new and existing users with eligible student emails ($3.33/month thereafter)

-* [LastPass](https://lastpass.com/edupromo.php) [FREE] - Enjoy 6 months of LastPass Premium to help you manage your online life at school!

 * [RoboForm](https://www.roboform.com/promotions/college) [FREE] - Free for students and professors with a valid college or university email address for the first year ($12/year thereafter)